 What is a blizzard?
 A blizzard is a severe snowstorm that produces extensive wintry precipitation over a large area, including heavy snow and powerful winds, typically accompanied by freezing temperatures.
-Blizzards can also create whiteout conditions which makes travel very difficult or impossible to do.
 An especially severe blizzard can dump snow measured in feet over a widespread area.
+Blizzards can also create whiteout conditions, making travel very difficult or impossible.

 Blizzards occur most frequently from the Rocky Mountains eastward and are especially frequent across the Great Plains, Upper Midwest, and the Northeastern US.
 Cities like New York City, Boston, and even Washington, DC typically experience a blizzard every so many winters.

-In a typical winter, at least one blizzard occurs somewhere within the United States.
+At least one blizzard occurs somewhere within the United States in a typical winter.
 Blizzard conditions can occur for brief periods during intense winter storms, too — but not for long enough periods to indeed be considered a “blizzard.”

-These storm systems are especially dangerous because they make traveling nearly impossible due to poor visibility.
+These storm systems are hazardous because they make traveling nearly impossible due to poor visibility.
 Wind and blowing snow can limit visibility to a matter of feet.
-A blizzard whiteout can be a pretty scary experience.
+A whiteout can be a pretty scary experience.

 What is a Blizzard?